 The 1950s Town will also include a cinema, toy shop, police houses, electrical shop, semi-detached houses and a bowling green and pavilion.
 Aged miners’ homes will provide a space for people living with dementia or other long-term health conditions.

 We will also expand the stories that we already tell from the early 19th century as part of the project.
 The 1820s Landscape welcomed the quilter’s cottage in July 2018 – the first exhibit to open as part of Remaking Beamish.
-The recreated cottage offers a fascinating insight into the life of Joseph Hedley and the living conditions of poorer working people and cottage industries in the 1820s.

 There are also plans to build a pottery, which will include a Georgian kiln, blacksmith’s and drover’s tavern serving Georgian inspired food and drinks.
 Visitors will also be able to stay overnight in adjacent farm buildings and cottages converted into self-catered accommodation.